Six of One – Is it becoming easier to survive in the Premier League?

 Has the dominance of the Big Six ushered in a new era where the bottom of the Premier League and top of the Championship are now interchangeable?
 With momentum carrying many promoted teams forward, and ‘established’ sides forgetting what winning feels like, it certainly feels that way.

 In the race for 40 points, you don’t want to be the sides standing still.
-Southampton, Stoke, West Brom, West Ham and Swansea have all looked paralysed by fear and complacency at different stages this season, and unable to break out of a negative mindset.
-Perhaps it’s no surprise all five have struggled.
+Southampton, Stoke, West Brom, West Ham and Swansea all looked paralysed by fear and complacency at different stages last season, unable to break out of a negative mindset.
+Perhaps it’s no surprise all five struggled.

 Look to Benitez, Hughton and Wagner

-That makes the case for Wolves and Cardiff City’s survival in 2018/19 a whole lot easier to make.
-Huddersfield, Newcastle and Brighton have shown this season how pragmatism, targeting specific games and sensible game management can reap rewards.
+That makes the case for Wolves Cardiff City and Fulham’s survival in 2018/19 a whole lot easier to make.
+Huddersfield, Newcastle and Brighton demonstrated how pragmatism, targeting specific games and sensible game management can reap rewards.
 All three sides endured tricky patches during the season but kept calm heads whilst others around them were losing them.

-Newcastle and Brighton in particular also kept heavy defeats to a minimum – and the importance of that quality cannot be overstated as Wolves and Cardiff return to this level.
+Newcastle and Brighton in particular also kept heavy defeats to a minimum – and the importance of that quality cannot be overstated as all three newly promoted clubs return to this level.
 Wolves should find the transition easier given their much-publicised financial backing, but even their players will discover that hard graft and discipline are as important as creative flair if they want a second shot at this level.

-All three promoted sides stuck with their managers, backing them to extract the most from comparatively limited resources compared to some of their more established rivals.
+All three promoted sides in 2017/18 stuck with their managers, backing them to extract the most from comparatively limited resources compared to some of their more established rivals.
 It’s a decision that’s paid off.

 All three show that when it comes to the fine margins in the race for survival, the whole is greater than the sum of its parts.